Huntington's Disease benefit concert set for Aug. 11

 Judi Bruning plans this benefit in memory of her husband and in hopes of raising money to find a cure.
 And by helping to find a cure or treatment for Huntington’s Disease, it is hoped that many other neurological diseases will be helped as well.

-The concert will feature some wonderful local talents including Shane Spangler, Sarah Kleopfer, Glenda Foley, Mary Thompson, Alec Cowley, Haley Roberts, Josh May, Jessie Brintnall, Christie Schuetz, Spencer Madison and Carol Bunning.
+The concert will feature some wonderful local talents including Shane Spangler, Sarah Kleopfer, Glenda Foley, Mary Thompson, Alec Cowley, Josh May, Jessie Brintnall, Spencer Madison, Natalie Hackler, Cindy Barnes and Carol Bunning.

 Please come and enjoy some of your favorite songs and be part of making a difference in the lives of those who have Huntington’s Disease and those who are threatened by it.
 Your support will be very much appreciated.